Pork Belly Burnt Ends

 - 1 cup of Apple Cider Vinegar mixed with 1 cup of Water for spritzing

-Cut pork belly into 1.75″ – 2″ cubes (this was way better than every time I cut them smaller.
+- Cut pork belly into 1.75 inch – 2 inch cubes (this was way better than every time I cut them smaller.
 They stand up better and hold their shape better.
 If you’ve ever tried this I’m sure you’ve had them fall all over the place during the cook.)

-Season w/ Killer Hogs Hot BBQ Rub and TN MOJO BBQ Rub and place on a well-sprayed metal rack.
+- Season with Killer Hogs Hot BBQ Rub and TN MOJO BBQ Rub and place on a well-sprayed metal rack.
 I season them in a huge bowl 6-8 at a time then place on the rack and season more.
 Let them sit for 30-45 minutes before they hit the smoker.

-Remove from smoker, pan them, add unsalted butter, honey, brown sugar and Meat Church Holy Voodoo.
+- Remove from smoker, pan them, add unsalted butter, honey, brown sugar and Meat Church Holy Voodoo.
 Cover with foil and smoke for 1.5 hours.
-They should be around 202°-205° and are now ready to glaze.
+They should be around 202-205 degrees and are now ready to glaze.
 Remove them and drain the juices. (draining those juices has been a huge step I’ve been missing all this time).

 - Mix glaze as 90% Blues Hog Champions Blend, 9% Burntout BBQ Grill Candy, 1% Blues Hog Raspberry Chipotle BBQ Sauce, 5 dash of Killer Hogs Hot Sauce.